DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Conclusion

 \begin{acks}

-This work was supported by Royal Society Newton Advanced Fellowship (No. NAF$\backslash$R2$\backslash$192151), National Natural Science Foundation of China~(No. 61872440 and No. 61828204), Beijing Municipal Natural Science Foundation~(No. L182016), a grant from the Samsung GRO program, NSF grant CHS-1528025, a Vannevar Bush Faculty fellowship, and gifts from the Autodesk and Snap corporations.
+This work was supported by the Beijing Municipal Natural Science Foundation for Distinguished Young Scholars (No. JQ21013), the National Natural Science Foundation of China (No. 62061136007 and No. 61872440), Royal Society Newton Advanced Fellowship (No. NAF\verb|\|R2\verb|\|192151) and the Youth Innovation Promotion Association CAS.
+Kaichun Mo and Leonidas J. Guibas were supported by a grant from the Samsung GRO program, NSF grant CHS-1528025, ARL grant W911NF-21-2-0104, a Vannevar Bush Faculty fellowship, and gifts from the Autodesk and Snap corporations.

 \end{acks}